diacritics/node-diacritics-transliterator/README.md

 #### `string`

-The `string` parameter (type: `string`) contains text and/or HTML with one or more diacritic placeholders to be replaced.
+The `string` parameter (type: `string`) contains text with one or more diacritic placeholders to be replaced.

 The default placeholder is set as `<% diacritics: {data} %>`.